bnguy65/simple_projects/README.md

 # simple_projects

-simple projects using html/css and some basic javascript
+Projects in this repo contain mostly html/css and some basic javascript.

+Goal of repo is to create a few static websites, demostrating abilities and knowledge of html/css/js